 Compared to the methods which require an image-to-image (I2I) translation or style transfer algorithm to filter out the domain-specific texture or style information, \emph{e.g.,} BDL~\cite{BDL}, LDR~\cite{LDR}, LTIR~\cite{LTIR}, FDA~\cite{FDA} and PCEDA~\cite{PCEDA}, our context-aware domain mixup does not require any style/spectral transfer algorithms or deep neural networks for I2I translation.
-Our domain mixup algorithm is simple and works very well, and it surpasses the translation-based methods by around $5\% \sim 8\%$.
+Our CAMix (w DACS~\cite{tranheden2020dacs}) is simple and works very well, and it surpasses the translation-based methods by around $5\% \sim 8\%$.

-CrCDA~\cite{CrCDA} learned and enforced the prototypical local contextual-relations in the feature space, and similarly CD-SAM~\cite{yang2021context} exploits contexts implicitly in the feature space, while the visual cues of context knowledge tend to be lost.
-Moreover, both of the learning~\cite{CrCDA,yang2021context} does not \textit{explicitly} exploit the cross-domain contexts in the image space and cannot be trained end-to-end.
+CrCDA~\cite{CrCDA} learned and enforced the prototypical local contextual relations in the feature space, and similarly, CD-SAM~\cite{yang2021context} exploits contexts implicitly in the feature space, while the visual cues of context knowledge tend to be lost.
+Moreover, both of the learning~\cite{CrCDA,yang2021context} do not \textit{explicitly} exploit the cross-domain contexts in the image space and cannot be trained end-to-end.
 In contrast, our CAMix explicitly explores the contexts in the image space rather than the feature space, and our architecture can be trained end-to-end.
-Our approach outperforms the CrCDA~\cite{CrCDA} by $6.6\%$ and $9.7\%$ in two benchmarks, respectively.
+Our approach (w DACS~\cite{tranheden2020dacs}) outperforms the CrCDA~\cite{CrCDA} by $6.6\%$ and $9.7\%$ in two benchmarks, respectively.